vivinordic/sdk-nrf/samples/wifi/radio_test/radio_test_usage.rst

 How to use Wi-Fi Shell Sample
 *****************************

-:ref:`wifi_shell_sample`
+Wi-Fi Shell sample (see :ref:`wifi_shell_sample`) lets you scan, connect and ping to a desired network/Access Point via a Shell as described below –
-This sample lets you scan, connect and ping to a desired network/Access Point via a Shell as described below – Scan all the access points in the vicinity
+Scan all the access points in the vicinity

 .. code-block:: console